 Alate queens and kings are black or dark brown, about 3/8 to a half-inch long, and have two pairs of wings that are lost after a termite swarm.
 Generally, the appearance of swarmers or their shed wings is the first sign of a problem with eastern subterranean termites.

 Behavior, Diet, Habits

-Termite workers are constantly foraging for food and when a food source is located the workers communicate the food source location by depositing complex odors called pheromones along trails.
+Termite workers are constantly foraging for food.
+Therefore, when a food source is located the workers communicate the location by depositing complex odors called pheromones along trails.

-Above ground foraging also takes place, and the typical termite mud tube must be constructed when workers forage above ground.
-The mud tube’s purpose is to protect the workers as they explore for new sources of food or travel back and forth with the food (cellulose) they bring back to nourish the colony members.
+Above ground foraging also takes place, and the typical termite mud tube must be constructed during the process.
+Moreover, the mud tube’s purpose is to protect the workers as they explore new sources of food and travel back and forth with the food (cellulose) they bring back to nourish other colony members.

 Eastern subterranean termites are social insects, using their collective might to accomplish large-scale tasks.
 Established infestations can range from 5,000 to millions of insects and are divided into three castes in any given colony.
 Workers are responsible for food and maintenance, while soldiers use their oversized mandibles to protect their colonies.
 Reproductive termites, known as kings and queens, ensure that colonies grow in population.

 Before purchasing a home, a termite inspection is often required by lenders.
 After home purchase, it’s a good idea to continue annual inspections while taking precautionary measures for termite control.
 Signs of an infestation include: